nllz/IRTF-HRPC/draft-quichr.md

 Human Rights Reviews are developed by a group of individuals in the IRTF and IETF.
 They work collaboratively and provide their knowledge and input to the assessments, in an effort to contribute to the IETF open review process.
 Human Rights Reviews are individual contributions.
 The authors hope that the comments will be taken into consideration by the draft authors, Working Groups and the IESG.

-This review concerns the QUIC protocol in general and the following drafts in particular: draft-ietf-quic-transport-12, draft-ietf-quic-tls-12, draft-ietf-quic-invariants-01.
+This review concerns the QUIC protocol in general, and the following drafts in particular: draft-ietf-quic-transport-12, draft-ietf-quic-tls-12, draft-ietf-quic-invariants-01.

 Vocabulary Used